 - Slow and irregular breathing (fewer than eight breaths per minute or 10 or more seconds between breaths)

 Risk of Organ Damage and Infections

 Alcohol plugging can cause damage to the colon, rectal tissues, intestinal damage, and potentially cause brain damage.
-Stunted brain development from alcohol and brain damage from excessive drinking is a high risk for young adults under the age of 25.
+Stunted brain development from alcohol and brain damage from excessive drinking is a high risk for young adults under 25.

 Alcohol butt-chugging can be a sign of alcohol use disorder, which may require professional treatment.
 When a person has uncontrolled and problematic drinking, he or she may have a health condition called alcohol use disorder (AUD), commonly known as alcoholism.

 According to NIAAA , the latest science shows that alcohol use disorder (AUD) can cause lasting changes in the brain.
-That’s why AUD is best treated by a health professional.
+That’s why a health professional best treats AUD.
 The good news is that effective treatment can help the brain heal while giving people with alcohol problems the skills and support they need to recover.